check-spelling/check-spelling-docs/Event-descriptions.md

 # no-new-commits-to-check

 The [check_commit_messages](https://github.com/check-spelling/check-spelling/wiki/Configuration#check_commit_messages) feature is intentionally not retroactive.
-If first commit changing this feature isn't followed by another commit in the same push, this notification will be presented.
+If the first commit changing this feature isn't followed by another commit in the same push, this event will be reported.

 ## <a id="no-new-commits-to-check-r"></a>Resolution